turtl/www/views/docs/clients/app/architecture.md

 on the events they listen to.
 Events are the fabric the entire app is woven from.

+## Login and join
+Turtl requires being logged in to use it.
+To do authentication, it takes the username and password you enter, and uses it to generate your master key.
+Once you have this key, it SHA256's your password, appends your username to the resulting hash, and encrypts the resulting string using your master key.
+This is your auth token, and it's what it sent to the server to verify that you are who you say you are.
+Neither your username nor password ever leave the client, just your auth token, which is complete nonsense to everyone but you.

+Joining is the same process, except the auth token is posted to the server with a request to join.

+Once you've logged in, Turtl will either download your profile (if you're on a new device) or load the data stored locally into memory and sync any changes to your profile from the API.

 ## Data profile
 Just about all of a user's profile is stored as collections or models in the `Profile` model.
 This includes boards, notes, personas, etc...anything that's